 "I am... the world is... other people are... therefore..."

 ...we simply will not be able to positively influence anyone who hates or hurts.
 The challenges they face and the detractors they battle on their personal learning journey will remain unknown, and the problems they cause through their actions, feelings, and words will likely get worse before they get better, if they even do at all.
 We all must learn how to accept what cannot be changed, and engage our efforts more toward what can be learned from each others' phenomenological narrative.
-The problematic ways that troubled people behave in the present will not evolve to more acceptable displays of behavior in the present if we don't, and certainly not looking ahead to what should be their hopeful futures.
+The problematic ways that troubled people behave in the present will not evolve into more acceptable displays of behavior in the present if we don't, and certainly also not over time looking forward to what should be their hopeful futures.

 I never knew anyone who became successful by dwelling on an unfortunate past.
 Alas, those among us who are reflective of our past, but always glaring toward the future appear to do alright.
 This is the essence of resilience.
 Knowledge and understanding is the key to learning how to accept what cannot be changed.
-When we can objectify what has already happened we can then put that behind us, forgive, and begin to be a person who others are not offended or hurt by.
+When we can objectify what has already happened we can then put that behind us, forgive, and begin to be a person by who others are not offended or hurt.

 Sounds too simple to be true?
 It isn't, and there is really only one reason behind that.
 It's grounded in the concept of hope.
 I don't mean hope as in wishful thinking, I mean hope as in action.
 We all need to understand the statement, if it is to be, it's up to me.
-In order for reprehensible behavior to change, a sense of personal responsibility is necessary; the will to do it.
+In order for reprehensible behavior to change, a sense of personal responsibility is necessary; as the will to do it.
 Personal responsibility is a key element in taking action toward change, and until any really offensive, hurtful person understands this, all bets are off.

 The Art of Possibility"...